 Largely considered a ‘big corporation’ marketing strategy in the past, it’s time for the small business to jump on the influencer bandwagon.
 While Gen Z has always been led by influencers, more and more consumers are starting to base their buying decisions on recommendations.

 Partnering with an influencer is no longer elitist and that’s where the micro-influencer can help small businesses create brand awareness and promote their products.
 In fact, over 38% of marketers put 10% to 20% of their marketing budget towards influencer marketing.

 With the rise in use of Instagram and most recently TikTok, many influencers choose to engage with their followers through video so, get ready to work on creating great video content.

 We hear you; you’ve done all that; but you can’t stop now.
 The use of mobile devices and smartphones is increasing all the time and consumers are demanding faster, better, more integrated and optimised experiences via mobile.
 Small businesses and major corporations got caught out with the massive rise in demand for digital mobile services.
-Problem is, not a lot has changed – a staggering 91% of small business websites are not mobile optimised; but they’re not alone, 24% of the top one million, most popular websites worldwide are not mobile-friendly – ouch!
+Problem is, not a lot has changed, 24% of the top one million, most popular websites worldwide are not mobile-friendly – ouch!

 Website speed is the first benchmark for a consumer – if your web page doesn’t load in 3-5 seconds, don’t expect the user to keep waiting; they won’t.
 Second is whether the website is mobile-friendly, i.e. does the consumer get the same, and best, experience on their mobile as they would on a desktop?